This post contains affiliate links.

 Zandvoort is common knowledge for the locals.
 But even being a popular spot on a summery day, it’s not crowded as I’m used to in Virginia.
 There’s space for everyone!

 Putting my toes in the cool water while they sunk into the sand was pure bliss.
 I’ve always been a bit of a water baby.
 I can’t remember there ever being a time when I didn’t know how to swim or want to be near or in the water.
-The sound of the waves crashing, the feel of the mist as the wind blows is all part of the magic of the beach.
+Laying on my beach towel on the sand with the sound of the waves crashing and the feel of the mist as the wind blows is all part of the magic of the beach.
 It’s the perfect place to unwind.

 For a more adventurous afternoon…